 Limits for an increase in the value of a key person

-You can increase your cover by a maximum of:
+Your client can increase their cover by a maximum of:

 subject to the limits above.

-We can't offer you Cover Increase Options if:
+We can't offer your client Cover Increase Options if:

-If you claimed for incapacity, you can't use Cover Increase Options within 12 months of us stopping your payments.
+If your client claimed for incapacity, they can't use Cover Increase Options within 12 months of us stopping the payments.

-You won't be able to increase any of the covers if the person covered is already suffering from an illness or condition covered by the plan for which you have or have not yet submitted a claim.
+Your client won't be able to increase any of the covers if the person covered is already suffering from an illness or condition covered by the plan for which they have or have not yet submitted a claim.